acroz/sparkmagic-talk/README.md

 Any questions or feedback are welcome either as GitHub issues on this repo, or directly over email at wacrozier@gmail.com.

+## Contribute

+[pylivy][pylivy] doesn't yet support nearly all the features provided by Livy.
+If you'd like to contribute please get in touch!

 [spark]: https://spark.apache.org
 [livy]: https://livy.incubator.apache.org
 [sparkmagic]: https://github.com/jupyter-incubator/sparkmagic